ZiedDev/fsm-minimizer/README.md

 # fsm-minimizer 🔥

-> Melt down complex finite state machines into their minimal form
+> Minimize complex finite state machines using implication tables

 FSM Minimizer is an interactive web tool for minimizing finite state machines (FSM) using implication tables.
 It supports both **Moore** and **Mealy** machine types and provides a visual, step-by-step reduction process.